zhaohuanqdcn/tp/docs/UserGuide.md

 #### Listing all persons: `listcontact`

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the address book.
+Anything following the `listcontact` keyword will be ignored by the application.

 Format: `listcontact`